 Nintendo Switch Online gives you the online capability to play, compete, and cooperate with players around the world – which means not having the service restricts your access to all of those things.

-Online play was free until mid-September, and online team-based shooters like Splatoon have proved hugely popular, though committed players still had to make do with a fiddly workaround for enabling voice chat through the console – and which only lets you speak with your friends.
+Online play was free until mid-September, and competitive games like Super Smash Bros.
+Ultimate or Splatoon have proved hugely popular, though committed players still had to make do with a fiddly workaround for enabling voice chat through the console – and which only lets you speak with your friends.

-NES games at launch
+Latest NES games

-The Legend of Zelda
+January: Blaster Master, The Legend of Zelda II

 Handy features include being able to pause each NES game at any point, or save and reload your own checkpoints, making the experience much more forgiving than the arcade cabinets of yore.
 Online capability also lets you play two-player games competitively with friends, or swap over control between devices in one-player games.